 In 2015, California's building energy efficiency industry employed more than 321,000 workers who worked at least part time or a fraction of their time on activities related to building efficiency.
 Employment in the building energy efficiency industry grew six percent between 2014 and 2015 while the overall statewide employment grew three percent (BW Research Partnership 2016).
-Lawrence Berkeley National Laboratory's 2010 Characterizing the Energy Efficiency Services Sector report provides a detail on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes.
+Lawrence Berkeley National Laboratory's report titled Energy Efficiency Services Sector: Workforce Size and Expectations for Growth (2010) provides details on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes (Goldman, et al. 2010).

 Building codes that reduce energy consumption provide jobs through direct employment, indirect employment, and induced employment.
-Title 24, Part 6 creates jobs in all three categories with a significant amount created from induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
+Title 24, Part 6 creates jobs in all three categories with a significant amount attributed to induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
 A large portion of the induced jobs from energy efficiency are the jobs created by the energy cost savings due to the energy efficiency measures.
-Wei et al. (2010) estimates that energy efficiency creates 0.17 to
+Wei, Patadia, and Kammen (2010) estimates that energy efficiency creates 0.17 to 0.59 net job-years per GWh saved (Wei, Patadia and Kammen 2010).
+By

 &lt;sup>1 The definitions of direct, indirect, and induced jobs vary widely by study.
 Wei et al (2010) describes the definitions and usage of these categories as follows: "Direct employment includes those jobs created in the design, manufacturing, delivery, construction/installation, project management and operation and maintenance of the different components of the technology, or power plant, under consideration.
 Indirect employment refers to the "supplier effect" of upstream and downstream suppliers.
 For example, the task of installing wind turbines is a direct job, whereas manufacturing the steel that is used to build the wind turbine is an indirect job.
-Induced employment accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees, e.g. non industry jobs created such as teachers, grocery store clerks, and postal workers."
+Induced employment accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees, e.g., non industry jobs created such as teachers, grocery store clerks, and postal workers."